jboss-developer/jboss-eap-quickstarts/wsba-coordinator-completion-simple/README.md

 Start the JBoss EAP Server with the Custom Options
 ----------------------

 Next you need to start JBoss EAP with the XTS subsystem enabled.
 This is enabled through the optional server configuration *standalone-xts.xml*.
-To do this, run the following commands from the top-level directory of JBossAS:
+To do this, run the following commands from the top-level directory of JBoss EAP:

         For Linux:     ./bin/standalone.sh --server-config=../../docs/examples/configs/standalone-xts.xml | egrep "started|stdout"
         For Windows:   \bin\standalone.bat --server-config=..\..\docs\examples\configs\standalone-xts.xml | egrep "started|stdout"